Opinion polling for the 2022 Latvian parliamentary election

 In the run-up to the 2022 Latvian parliamentary election, various organisations carried out opinion polling to gauge voting intentions in Latvia.
 Results of such polls are displayed in this list.

 The date range for these opinion polls are from the 2018 Latvian parliamentary election, held on 6 October, to the present day.
-The next election was be held on 1 October 2022.
+The next election was held on 1 October 2022.
 Poll results are listed in the table below in reverse chronological order, showing the most recent first.